lballore/metal-parser/docs/user_guide.rst

 Description
 -----------

-**metallyrics** is a Python API for obtaining song lyrics from diverse lyrics websites.
+**metalparser** is a Python API for obtaining song lyrics from diverse lyrics websites.
 At the moment there is only one supported website, which is `DarkLyrics <http://www.darklyrics.com/>`__, an online database of lyrics for heavy metal music.

-This library scrapes the corresponding website for the lyrics and returns results according to the used API. **Kindly read the `disclaimer <https://github.com/lucone83/metal-parser/blob/master/DISCLAIMER.md>`__ to ensure that your use complies with it**.
+This library scrapes the corresponding website for the lyrics and returns results according to the used API.
+Kindly read the `disclaimer <https://github.com/lucone83/metal-parser/blob/master/DISCLAIMER.md>`__ to ensure that your use complies with it.

 Installation
 ------------

-*metallyrics* is distributed as a Python package, freely available on `PyPI <https://pypi.org/project/metalparser/>`__ and can easily be installed via pip.
+*metalparser* is distributed as a Python package, freely available on `PyPI <https://pypi.org/project/metalparser/>`__ and can easily be installed via pip.
 Given that you are using ``python >= 3.5``:

 ::

-    pip install metallyrics
+    pip install metalparser

 Alternatively, it can be manually installed by cloning this project on your local computer: